ross/performant-pagination/README.md

 With large datasets the counting of rows to get to subsequent pages, even when indexed, can be expensive.
 When asking for 10 rows starting at the 1000th many database engines will need to scan over the first 1000 to return 1001 and on.
-1000 isn't that many rows, but if it's 1M...
+1000 isn't that many rows, but if it's 1M, 10M, ...

 If you dataset is changing fast, especially faster than your walking it, you can end up backtracking, jumping forward, or standing still.
-You may see some elements many multiple times and basically what you see is undefined and non-repeatable.
-If you're asking for 1000-1009 and while you're working on them 10 new rows are inserted that slot in prior to 1000, when you ask for 1010-1019 you'll see the same 10 rows again.
-If 10 are removed, you'll jump over what would have been the 10 next items.
-If 20 are inserted, you'll backtrack and get what was 990-999.
+You may see some elements multiple times and basically your walking order is undefined and non-repeatable.
+If you ask for 1000-1009 and while you're working on them 10 new rows are inserted prior to 1000, asking for 1010-1019 will return the same 10 rows again.
+If 10 are removed, you'll jump over what would have been the next items.
+If 20 are inserted, you'll backtrack and get what was previously 990-999.

 # How It Works

 Rather than using offset and limit (count) to paginate, PerformantPaginator uses an opaque **token** to keep track of place.
-Under the hood these tokens provide information about the last item returned on the previous page and allows it to ensure the next page picks up where the last left off.
-Provided you ensure the **ordering** columns are correctly indexed the queries run by PerformantPaginator will be able to utilize the index to walk directly to the starting point and return the next N items.
+Under the hood these tokens provide information about the last item returned on the previous page and allows the next page to pick up where the previous left off.

+Provided you ensure the **ordering** columns are correctly indexed and will identify unique elements the queries run by PerformantPaginator will be able to utilize the index to walk directly to the starting point and return the next N items.

-A traversal using PerformantPaginator is guaranteed not to re-visit items (provided they haven't changed place.)
-It will miss items that were inserted after it passed a given point in the dataset.
-Overall the traversal is much more deterministic and won't be affected by dataset changes.
+A traversal using PerformantPaginator is guaranteed not to re-visit items (provided they haven't changed place) though it will not see items that were inserted after it passed a given point in the dataset.
+Overall the traversal is deterministic and predictable.

 # What You Give Up